 Editor's note: Discontinued in 2016

 Radar-laser antenna hides behind the tint on the upper windshield.
 The system is operated by remote control, offering the advantages of a remote (built-in) model like the Escort 8500ci Plus at a fraction of the cost.

 Not everyone prefers to hang a radar detector on the windshield, announcing its presence to the world.
-A remote model like the Escort Passport 9500ci handles that issue by virtue of its discreet components.
-The bulky radar antenna mounts in the grille area and its tiny controls are easily concealed in the cockpit, leaving no evidence that the vehicle is countermeasure-equipped.
+A remote model like the Escort Passport 9500ci or its twin from subsidiary Beltronics, the BEL STiR Plus, handles that issue with discreet components.
+Their radar antenna mounts in the grille area and tiny controls are concealed in the cockpit, leaving no evidence that the vehicle is countermeasure-equipped.

-In comparison to a conventional detector, there's less concern about reaching the controls, principally because it has almost none.
+Redundant controls are also built into the unit.
 A multi-function button on the right side controls audio volume and muting; next to it is a USB jack.
 On the left, a similar button handles power on/off; it also glows green to indicate power-on, blue when paired with a smartphone via Bluetooth.
 There are also landline-style jacks for 12-volt power, a serial data port and an external display.

 Its short tether requires mounting it on the mirror and there's a bracket included for this.
 Aside from blocking some rearward vision, the red text display can be a visual distraction, particularly at night.
 It also informs anyone within eyeshot that the vehicle is packing electronic protection.
 Detector-poor drivers and many cops find this of great interest.

 Escort SmartRadar operates as a stand-alone system, automatically switching on at engine start, off at shutdown.
 Without the display however, only its audible alerts, including voice alerts, are furnished.
 Without Escort Live and a smartphone, Escort Passport SmartRadar acts like a conventional high performance radar detector.